ibm-cloud-docs/analytics-engine-cli-plugin/analytics-engine-serverless-cli.md

 {: #analytics-engine-v3-instance-show-cli-options}

 `-i`, `--id` (string)
 :   GUID of the Analytics Engine service instance to retrieve.
 When specified, it overrides the target instance ID if it was set.
+Required if target instance was not set.

     The value must match the regular expression `/\u0008[0-9a-f]{8}\u0008-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-\u0008[0-9a-f]{12}\u0008/`.

 #### Examples
 {: #analytics-engine-v3-instance-show-examples}

-Example of using the `show` command without an instance ID.
-The requested operation will be performed on the target instance.
+The following example shows how to use the `show` command without an instance ID.
+The requested operation is performed on the target instance.
 ```sh
 ibmcloud analytics-engine-v3 instance show --output json
 ```
 {: pre}

-Example of using the `show` command with an instance ID that will override the target instance ID if defined:
+The following example shows how to use the `show` command with an instance ID that overrides the target instance ID if defined:
 ```sh
 ibmcloud analytics-engine-v3 instance show \
     --id=e64c907a-e82f-46fd-addc-ccfafbd28b09 \